Regular contact manifolds: a generalization of the Boothby-Wang theorem: Conclusions and outlook

-\mn These results are more general than the ones announced in \cite{Boothby:1958} (e.g. we do not assume that $M$ is compact) and the way out of the problems concerning the reparametrization of $\cR$ is by showing that we do not need any reparametrization, because $\cR$ is actually periodic itself.
-What is more, the standard assumption of the regularity, i.e., that $p:M\to M_\cR$ is a smooth fibration, can be also dropped if only we know that that all trajectories of $\cR$ are circles; this follows from a result of Wadsley \cite{Wadsley:1975}.
-Note also that we used the Wadsley's result only in order to show that the orbits of $\cR$ define a fiber bundle structure on $M$.
-It would be interesting to get it directly with techniques being simpler than the ones developed in \cite{Wadsley:1975} which make a strong use of Riemannian geometry.
+\mn Our results are more general than the ones announced in \cite{Boothby:1958} (e.g., we do not assume that $M$ is compact) and the way out of the problems concerning the reparametrization of $\cR$ is by showing that we actually do not need any reparametrization, because under completeness assumption all orbits of $\cR$ with one periodic orbit are automatically periodic with a common minimal period.

-\mn A particularly interesting subject of further studies are explicit constructions of contactifications of coadjoint orbits of compact Lie groups by means of $S^1$-principal bundles as above.
-Such contactifications are essentially known from quantum physics.
+\mn A particularly interesting subject of further studies is explicit constructions of contactifications of coadjoint orbits of compact Lie groups by means of the well-known Marsden-Weinstein-Meyer symplectic reduction \cite{Marsden:1982,Meyer:1973} or, more precisely, contact reductions in the spirit of \cite{Grabowska:2022a}.
+Such contactifications are essentially known from quantum physics in the case of unitary groups.
 A celebrated example is the unit sphere in a Hilbert space being a contactification of the corresponding space of pure quantum states (complex projective space).
-However, we are preparing a paper, where we present such constructions as by-products of the well-known Marsden-Weinstein-Meyer symplectic reduction \cite{Marsden:1982,Meyer:1973} or, more precisely, contact reductions in the spirit of \cite{Grabowska:2022a}.
+This is related to another false statement we found in the literature, this time in paper \cite{Bravetti:2021}, that the Fubini-Study symplectic forms on complex projective spaces are exact, which is impossible for compact symplectic manifolds.